-Eurex will offer its Trading Participants the possibility to tag orders or TES trades submitted with Trading Capacity A according to the valid values defined by FIA using the FIX tag 1031.
+Eurex now offers its Trading Participants the possibility to tag orders or TES trades submitted with Trading Capacity A according to the valid values defined by FIA using the FIX tag 1031.
 In case tag 1031 is left blank, an exchange default value will be applied.

 New T7 FIX LF Gateway

-Eurex will start to integrate the FIX gateway closer to the T7 architecture.
+Eurex hast started to integrate the FIX gateway closer to the T7 architecture.
 This new customer interface, using the FIX 4.4 Protocol, will be offered in parallel to the existing FIX interface and will replace the existing interface after a transition period.
 Eurex will first introduce the new T7 FIX LF Gateways for back-office sessions in Q1 2021.

 Screencast: Validation of Trading Capacity